-As a result of these sensible measures we arrived at Watford Girls’ Grammar School just after one, paid the kind of steep parking charge you’d expect in such refined surroundings and wandered the few hundred yards to the ground.
-Despite not having been for two decades/at all, we still seemed to have more idea where to find it than some of the Watford fans we came across.
-The explanation lay in cut-price tickets with a vague promise of unspecified priority for upcoming Premiership games – it seemed to be creating an unusual dynamic in the home support, but then I guess that’s the magic of the Cup.
+Due to these sensible measures we arrived at Watford Girls’ Grammar School just after one, paid the kind of steep parking charge you’d expect in such refined surroundings and wandered the few hundred yards to the ground.
+We seemed to have more idea where to find it than some of the Watford fans we came across, despite our not having been for two decades/at all.
+The explanation lay in cut-price tickets with a vague promise of unspecified priority for upcoming Premiership games – it was creating an unusual dynamic in the home support, but then I guess that’s the magic of the Cup.

 The exterior of Vicarage Road is unimposing.
 It’s set in a natural bowl with a low street-level frontage.
 The land drops away on two sides, one of which is inaccessible because it backs onto the local hospital.
 Buildings at the lower end shield the stands from view.
-This was the location of the famous allotments, but now the whole area has been flattened to make space for new housing and the expanding hospital.
-The path leading down to the former station survives but there’s no news on a long-awaited Metropolitan Line extension which would see the line restored to service.
+This was the site of the famous allotments but now the whole area has been flattened to make space for new housing and the expanding hospital.
+The path leading down to the former station survives, although there’s still no news on a long-awaited Metropolitan Line spur which would see the line restored to service.

-There are two tidy seated ends.
-These – the Vicarage Road and Rookery stands – look identical, but in fact the Rookery is considerably bigger.
+The ground has two tidy seated ends.
+These – the Vicarage Road and Rookery stands – look identical, but in fact the Rookery is much bigger.
 Because of the sloping terrain fans enter the Rookery at the bottom and the Vicarage Road at the top.
-Both stands went up in the space of a few seasons as a consequence of the Taylor Report.
-This had the effect of squaring off an elliptical profile dating back to the ground’s early days, and more recently the new Elton John Stand has fully enclosed the Occupation Road side for the first time.
+Both stands went up in the space of a few seasons following the Taylor Report.
+This redevelopment squared off an elliptical profile dating from the 1920s, and more recently the new Elton John Stand enclosed the Occupation Road side for the first time.
 The Graham Taylor stand opposite was built on the back of the Eighties boom but not fully seated until some years later.

-This stand originally commemorated FA secretary and FIFA president Stanley Rous but was renamed after Taylor in 2014, which on the face of it seems a bit harsh on poor old Sir Stan.
+This stand originally commemorated FA secretary and FIFA president Stanley Rous and was renamed after Taylor in 2014, which on the face of it seems a bit harsh on poor old Sir Stan.
 It’s an elegant two-tiered piece of work with a vaulted plastic roof that’s more attractive than it sounds.
-The Rous Stand replaced the much-loved Shrodells, a charming but hopelessly inadequate structure dating from the ground’s construction in the 30s.
-During its later days this was all-seated but had originally been terracing in the front section, at a time when it was possible to walk all the way around Vicarage Road and come back to where you had started.
+The Rous Stand replaced the much-loved Shrodells, a charming but hopelessly inadequate structure built in the 1930s.
+Despite being all-seated in its later days this originally had terracing in the front section, at a time when it was possible to walk all the way around Vicarage Road and come back to where you had started.
 (Shrodells was the Public Assistance Institution, a charitable foundation whose buildings were eventually incorporated into the hospital.)

-Elegant is a word that will never describe the Taylor Stand’s chunky, prefabricated counterpart on the opposite side of the pitch.
-But this is at least smarter than what was there before.
-This touchline used to have no fewer than five different sections – the 1920s Main Stand in the centre, an incongruous addition on the Rookery side, two paddock extensions and an area of open seating and terrace towards Vicarage Road.
-These evolved organically but chaotically as the team’s progress outstripped the ground’s seating capacity.
-They were later sequentially closed down as various safety rulings came into play.
+Elegant is a word that could never describe the Taylor Stand’s chunky, prefabricated counterpart on the opposite side of the pitch.
+But the Elton John Stand is at least smarter than its predecessors.
+This touchline once had no fewer than six different sections – the 1922 Main Stand in the centre, an incongruous addition on the Rookery side, two paddock extensions and an area of open seating and terrace towards Vicarage Road.
+These evolved organically if rather chaotically as the team’s progress outstripped the ground’s seating capacity.
+They were later closed down sequentially as various safety rulings came into play.
 The coaching staff used to be isolated here on open benches placed over the disused dog track, Graham Taylor having famously said that until the Vicarage Road terrace was roofed he too would get wet when it rained.

 Opinion is divided on the origins of the Rookery name.
 Some believe that when Watford moved here from Cassio Road the woods leading down to the River Colne (cleared to create the allotments) were a notable haunt of rooks.
-Others think it refers to slum houses that once stood around an old mill.
-Whatever, unlike the Vicarage Road terrace – which remained uncovered to the end – this section of the ellipse had a cavernous roof, paid for by the Supporters’ Club in the 1950s.
+Others think it refers to slum houses that once stood there.
+Whatever, unlike the Vicarage Road terrace – which remained uncovered to the end – this section of the ellipse had a cavernous roof which was paid for by the Supporters’ Club in the 1950s.
 Its notoriously shallow terracing was eventually segregated to hold both home and away fans.
 As one of the former recalls, “The best thing about the old Rookery was that we stood on concrete terraces under a roof and visiting fans stood outside the roof and on a slag heap.
 That’s the way to treat visitors.”

 Flesh and wine

-We’d arrived at the same time as the official coaches so about 500 Wirralians were milling about.
-Some were taking pictures of their kids sitting on a statue of Graham Taylor – it was like Santa’s grotto, if Santa played percentage football.
-Maintaining our unusually responsible behaviour, we decided on a food/beer/food strategy and sloped into the nearest chippy to line our stomachs with pie.
+We’d arrived at the same time as the official coaches so found about 500 Wirralians milling about.
+Some were taking pictures of their children sitting on a statue of Graham Taylor – it was like Santa’s grotto, if Santa played percentage football.
+We maintained our unusually responsible behaviour, decided on a food/beer/food strategy and sloped into the nearest chippy to line our stomachs with pie.
 Vicarage Road is one of those excellent grounds surrounded by cheap and cheerful eating places.
 In some ways this forces difficult choices, in others it encourages you to go back after the match and raid a burger van you spotted earlier.

 It was 20-odd years since the last meeting between these sides and many visiting fans were wondering where to drink.
 The advice of most locals was to head for the Oddfellows, so we didn’t do that.
 As the Red Lion on the corner – where I ended up on my previous visit – was all bouncered up and clearly not going to let us in, we settled into the rather less fussy Mangan’s in the relaxed company of sundry local boozers and followers of both clubs.
-This is one of those Irish pubs you find around London that generally have very few Irish people in them.
-Despite the press round the bar it was easy to get served – we even found seats in the pool room underneath a TV showing the Rochdale v Newcastle tie.
+This is one of those Irish pubs that have very few Irish people in them.
+Despite the press at the bar it was easy to get served – we even found seats in the pool room, underneath a TV showing the Rochdale v Newcastle tie.
 Happy days.

-We were in the Vicarage Road End.
-Interest on Merseyside had tipped demand over the usual away allocation meaning that Watford made a belated decision to open up the whole stand.
-This meant a bit more room to circulate than would normally be the case – something of a blessing, as the exits and concourses at this end must surely be among the tiniest anywhere.
+Demand on Merseyside meant the whole Vicarage Road End had been given over to Tranmere fans.
+For this reason we had a bit more room to circulate than would normally be the case – something of a blessing, as the exits and concourses at this end must surely be among the tiniest anywhere.
 We ambled out of the pub and into an old-school awayday complete with cardboard cut-out FA Cups and a general disregard for seat numbering and gangways.
-The stand is built into the hillside but its concrete steps were flexing like a dancefloor as three thousand or so fans bounced around to Tequila.
+The stand is built into the hillside but its concrete steps were flexing like a dancefloor as three thousand people bounced to Tequila.

-But Micky Mellon proved to we of little faith that he is without doubt master of the half-time substitution.
+Micky Mellon, however, confounded we of little faith and showed himself master of the half-time substitution.
 His introduction of Woods and Blackett-Taylor stiffened the Tranmere spine and some ill-judged sitting back by Watford did the rest.
 For once in a way VAR wasn’t a complete pain in the arse, overruling the linesman for Connor Jenning’s perfectly good headed goal and then confirming that Mason Barrett had brought down Blackett-Taylor in the box rather than the other way around.
-In between was a thumping Rovers second from Manny Monthe and on either side we had assorted Watford juveniles going down with cramp and a harsh dismissal for Pereyra.
+The penalty was preceded by a thumping Rovers second from Manny Monthe.
+For added spice we had various Watford juveniles going down with cramp and a harsh late dismissal for Pereyra.